adarraji/react-table/README.md

 # React Table
-React web application to parse JSON Data into React Table Component
+React web application to parse JSON Data into React tabs and table components

 To run the application